 When my endometriosis first started, it began with issues with my bowel.
 Doctors told me that I had Irritable Bowel Syndrome or IBS.
-I was losing weight which wasn’t great as I was already quite skinny.
+I was losing weight which wasn’t great as I was already fairly skinny.
 I had horrible pain in my stomach that would bring me to my knees.
 My period became erratic, heavy, painful.
 It was torture.

-My mother took me to a multitude of different doctors, specialists.
+My mother took me to a multitude of different doctors and specialists.
 Everyone and anyone.
-They kept focusing on my bowel but it wasn’t until a Gastroenterologist told her that it wasn’t my bowel that she forced doctors to start focusing on something else.
+They kept focusing on my bowel but it wasn’t until a Gastroenterologist told her that it wasn’t my bowel that was the issue that she forced doctors to start focusing on something else.

-She was getting desperate.
 By 17 years old I weighed 40kg.
 I was pale, dizzy all the time, fainting.
 I had no energy and was in constant pain.
 I had endured too many blood tests to count.
-They checked me for diabetes, crohn’s disease, thyroid issues all to no avail.
+They checked me for diabetes,

 Eventually, she took me to our local doctor.
 He had a chat to me and told me that “sometimes we feel pressure from our peers to look a certain way.”
 Yes, he believed I was anorexic.
 This is despite the fact my mother told him I ate like a horse.
 Mom was at breaking point and so was I. The pain was so intense, I would collapse and yet no doctor believed me.

 A few weeks later and I was seeing the Gynaecologist.
 He performed an ultrasound and booked me into hospital for a laparoscopy.
 He put me in as an ‘urgent’ case.
 I was in within a week.

 After returning to the Gynaecologist for a followup appointment, he informed me that my insides were a mess.
-My endo was classed in his words as “moderately severe.”
+My endometriosis was classed in his words as “moderately severe.”
 I had answers, kind of.
 No one knows how it started, why it started, why I have it and my sister doesn’t.
-I had an infection in my uterus, again no one knows how.
+I had an infection in my uterus, again no one knows what caused that.